 ALIENS OWN SPACE.
 NEXT UP?
 THE SOCIAL MEDIA SPACE.

-As the Alien Universe quickly approached its 40th Anniversary, Armed Mind was tasked with crafting video, website, and social campaigns for Alien: Covenant and stewardship over the Alien IP with a badass-ness worthy of Ellen Ripley.
+With the Alien Universe approaching its 40th Anniversary, Armed Mind was tasked with crafting video, website, and social campaigns for Alien: Covenant and stewardship over the Alien IP with a badass-ness worthy of Ellen Ripley.

-Taking a cue from the Xenomorphs themselves, we took over each channel, immediately immersing fan fans into a barrage of tactics -- slow burn short-films, a YouTube Studios Influencer series, and enough jumpscares and nostalgic looks back to deliver a campaign as calibrated for core fans hungry for lore as new ones ready to discover it.
+Taking a cue from the Xenomorphs, we took over each channel, immersing fans through a barrage of tactics -- slow burn short-films, a YouTube Studios Influencer series, and enough jumpscares and nostalgic looks back to deliver a campaign as calibrated for core fans hungry for lore as new ones ready to discover it.

-Call them “sister species,” but our work on Alien: Covanant and the Alien social channels demanded different strategies due to the different window the overall IP found itself in during each campaign:
+Call them “sister species,” but our work over the last few years on Alien: Covenant and the broader Alien franchise has demanded different strategies, each tailored to the IP’s goals during the successive campaigns.

 - 1) Drive ownership interest in the Prometheus prequel amongst core and lapsed fans